glpi-project/docdev/source/plugins/notifications.rst

 If the plugin needs to create new placeholders in a notification which belongs to GLPI core.

-The following example defines new data placeholders for Ticket notrifications.
+The following example defines new data placeholders for Ticket notifications.

 In setup.php, hook the function `plugin_example_get_datas()`.